CEC Earns NCCA Accreditation

 8-hour refresher course is required in each topic.
 These courses are

 available through ACF

-- Minimum Work Experience: Three years as a Chef de Cuisine, Executive
+- Minimum Work Experience: Five years as a Chef de Cuisine, Executive

 Sous Chef or chef in charge of food production in a

 foodservice operation.
-Must have supervised at least three fulltime
+Must have supervised at least five fulltime

 people in the preparation of food.
 Experience must be within the past 10